humdrum-tools/humdrum-documentation/guide/ch10/index.md

 `grep '^!!!*' *`

 Notice that the two asterisks serve different functions in the above command.
-The first asterisk means \"zero or more instances\" and is part of the regular expression passed to **grep**.
-The second asterisk means
-\"all files in the current directory\" and is expanded by the shell.
+The first asterisk means "zero or more instances" and is part of the regular expression passed to **grep**.
+The second asterisk means "all files in the current directory" and is expanded by the shell.
 The first asterisk is \`protected\' from the shell by the single quotes.
 Otherwise, the first asterisk might be expanded by the shell to a list of all files in the current directory.